Red Blood Cells

 What causes a low red blood cell count?

 Treatments for cancer can also lead to anemia.
-Chemotherapy and radiation can affect not just cancer cells, but also healthy cells.
+Chemotherapy and radiation therapy can affect not just cancer cells, but also healthy cells.
 Because of this, both treatments can lead to anemia.

-If you have anemia, you may feel very tired, look pale or feel short of breath.
+If you have anemia, you may feel very tired, look pale, or feel short of breath.

 Who needs a red blood cell transfusion?

 If your hemoglobin level is well below normal (often below 8g/dL), you may be given a blood transfusion.
-If you have a heart condition, your care team may choose to give you a blood transfusion if the hemoglobin is low, but not below 8g/dL.
+If you have a heart condition, your care team may choose to give you a blood transfusion if your hemoglobin is low, but not below 8g/dL.
 Blood transfusions are also used during surgery when the procedure results in blood loss.

 The transfusion increases the number of red blood cells in your body.
 These cells can then help carry more oxygen throughout your body.
-This will give you more energy and will help resolves symptoms such as pale color and shortness of breath.
+This will give you more energy and will help resolve symptoms such as pale color and shortness of breath.